Parliament @ Work

 Payment of Members of Parliament 1889

-Equal Electorates A 10% variance from the quota is tolerated, but the largest (in area) five districts in the state receive rural weightage.
+Equal electorates A 10% variance from the quota is tolerated, but the largest (in area) five districts in the state receive rural weightage.

 Adult female suffrage 1905

-Voting rights for Indigenous Australians Indigenous people were granted the right to vote for the state parliament in 1965.
+Voting rights for Indigenous Australians Indigenous people were granted the right to vote for the State Parliament in 1965.

 Top of page